wisam450/FBW3-Lessons/Javascript/for loop/Exercises/for-loop.md

 ## for loop exercise:

-1- use nested for loop or while loop to create this shapes of stars :
+1- use nested for loop or while loop to create this shape of stars :

         * * * * * * * * * *